 - Hot glue gun or quick-drying fabric glue

-- Once you are ready, begin GLUING THE STARS in place.
-Be sure to vary the different shapes and sizes of stars as you go, ensuring a good mixture all the way around the wreath frame.
+- GLUE the stars in place.
+Vary the stars as you go, ensuring a good mixture of colors and sizes all the way around the wreath frame.

-- Once the stars have completely dried in place, ATTACH THE BOW or ribbon you’ve purchased with glue.
-(Helpful hint: add additional pieces of flair, like buttons or pom-poms to make your wreath 100 percent unique!)
+- ATTACH a bow or ribbon to your wreath.
+Helpful hint: Add additional pieces of flair like buttons or pom-poms to make your wreath 100 percent unique!

-- Once dry, HANG your patriotic creation on your home or classroom door, or better yet, deliver it to the men and women it seeks to honor by visiting a veterans home or memorial.
-After all, nice deeds are sure to put you on Santa’s nice list!
+- Once dry, HANG your patriotic creation on your home or classroom door, or visit a veterans home or memorial, and deliver it to someone it seeks to honor.
+After all, kind deeds are sure to put you on Santa’s nice list!

-Get more crafts in Scout Elf Craft Corner!
+Find more fun crafts in Scout Elf Craft Corner!

 Please remember that when attempting the craft included in this post children should always be supervised by an adult.
 When using crafting supplies or products, always read manufacturer’s instructions and warnings.